 The Playford Trust in collaboration with the Adelaide Branch of the Australasian Institute of Mining and Metallurgy (AusIMM), offer three Minerals Industry scholarships annually.

-Founded in 1893, the AusIMM provides leadership, support and development opportunities to minerals industry professionals engaged in all facets of the global minerals sector.
-It represents over 14,000 members drawn from all sections of the industry and includes Mining, Geological, Geotechnical, Chemical, Metallurgical, Environmental, and Health & Safety Engineers & Scientists.
+It represents over 13,000 members drawn from all sections of the industry and includes Mining, Geological, Geotechnical, Chemical, Metallurgical, Environmental, Financial, Legal, Mechanical, Electrical and Health & Safety Engineers & Scientists.

 Each scholarship is valued at $9000 for one year.
 Scholarships are available to outstanding students at a South Australian university entering a full time: